kleberbaum/kleberbaum/stories.md

 I was irrevocably drawn to her, like a moth drawn to the flame.
 It was dangerous, it was risky, yet it was exhilarating.
 There was an unspoken understanding between us, a connection that seemed to tug at the very strings of my soul.

 As dangerous and intoxicating as she was, I was ready to brave the flames, for the promise of warmth and light was worth the risk of the inevitable burn.
-Stammering a reply, I realized her presence represented a beacon in my existential despair, a purpose. [^1]
+Stammering a reply, I realized her presence represented a beacon in my existential despair, maybe a purpose. [^1]

 As days morphed into weeks, Helena's luminescence illuminated my life, casting away shadows of melancholy.
 Our paths began to intertwine in the most unexpected ways, the most surprising revelation being our shared workplace.
 Helena's role in sales turned my abstract lines of code into concrete entities, her spirited pitches giving life and purpose to my creations.